PmagPy/PmagPy-notebooks/start_cells.md

 # PmagPy Jupyter Notebook Version

-by Lisa Tauxe, Lori Jonestrask, Nick Swanson-Hysell and Ron Shaar
+by Lisa Tauxe, Lori Jonestrask, Nick Swanson-Hysell and Nick Jarboe

 This notebook demonstrates the use of **PmagPy** functions from within a  Jupyter notebook.
 More information is available in the PmagPy cookbook http://earthref.org/PmagPy/cookbook.
-For examples of how to use PmagPy scripts on the command line, see the [PmagPy-cli notebook](https://mybinder.org/v2/gh/PmagPy/PmagPy-notebooks/master?filepath=PmagPy-cli.ipynb).
+For examples of how to use PmagPy scripts on the command line, see the [PmagPy-cli notebook](http://pmagpy.github.io/PmagPy-cli.html).

 - What is **PmagPy**?
 A software package for analyzing paleomagnetic and rock magnetic data using Python.
 - What are paleomagnetism and rock magnetism?
 See textbook at: https://earthref.org/MagIC/books/Tauxe/Essentials/